LET CHRIST LIVE IN YOU

 Sadly, many believers today are primarily concerned about living for Christ rather than letting Christ live in them and manifest His life through them.

-They focus on working for God rather than walking with God, on doing something for God rather than being who God has called them to be in Christ.
-They are always seeking and striving to do some works for Christ in order to earn His love, acceptance, favour, or blessing.
+They focus on working for God rather than walking with God and focus on doing something for God rather than being who God has called them to be in Christ.
+They constantly seek and strive to do some works for Christ to earn His love, acceptance, favor, or blessing.

 This is the primary cause of the frustration that many believers today are constantly experiencing in their lives and ministries.

-It is undisputable that Apostle Paul laboured more for the spread of the gospel of Christ than all his contemporaries.
+It is indisputable that Apostle Paul labored more for the spread of the gospel of Christ than all his contemporaries.
 God inspired Paul to write 13 books out of the 27 books of the New Testament.

-Besides, Paul travelled extensively as a missionary, planting and establishing churches more than any other apostles of Christ.
+Besides, Paul traveled extensively as a missionary, planting and establishing churches more than any other apostles of Christ.

-In spite of diverse and fierce trials, tribulations, oppositions and persecutions that Paul faced in this world, before he passed to glory, he boldly stated that he has fought the good fight, finished the race, and kept the faith.
+Despite diverse and fierce trials, tribulations, oppositions, and persecutions that Paul faced in this world before he passed to glory, he boldly stated that he had fought the good fight, finished the race, and kept the faith.

 6 For I am already being poured out as a drink offering, and the time of my departure is at hand.